isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 **Exception**: You can carefully craft an interface using a few carefully selected higher-level C++ types.
 See ???.

-**Exception**: Common ABIs are emerging on some platforms freeing you from the more Draconian restrictions.
+**Exception**: Common ABIs are emerging on some platforms freeing you from the more draconian restrictions.

-**Note**: if you use a single compiler, you can use full C++ in interfaces.
+**Note**: If you use a single compiler, you can use full C++ in interfaces.
 That may require recompilation after an upgrade to a new compiler version.

 **Enforcement**: (Not enforceable) It is difficult to reliably identify where an interface forms part of an ABI.